tezos-commons/baseDAO/docs/specification.md

 (nat %unfreeze)
 ```

-- Burns the specified amount of tokens from the tokens frozen in previous periods, after making an FA2 transfer
+- Burns the specified amount of tokens from the tokens frozen in previous `stage`s, after making an FA2 transfer
   on the governance contract from the address of the baseDAO contract to the address of the sender.
 - Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the author does not have enough tokens that can be burned.